mattmurr/compti.me/posts/serverless-kotlin.md

 </details>

-If all has gone well, there should be a message in the logs, with some output in `/tmp/out.log`:
+Granted there are no issues, we should see the following in `/tmp/out.log`:

 `An operation is not implemented.: kotlin.NotImplementedError`

 The function executed and reached the `TODO()` line in the handler.
+We should add some real logic now.

+1. Take an input
+2. Add 5
+3. Respond with the result

-We should add some real logic now; take an input, add 5, and respond with the result.
-We can use Gson here to parse the body field of the `APIGatewayProxyRequestEvent` (the request body) and furthermore, serialize my response object into a valid JSON string:
+We can use Gson here to parse the body field of the `APIGatewayProxyRequestEvent` (the request body) and serialize the response object into a valid JSON string:

 <details><summary><code>app/src/kotlin/AddFive/Handler.kt</code></summary>